x39OME/Weather-Api-App-React-Native/README.md

-# Weather App React Native
+# Weather Api App Ui React Native

 ## What did we use in the project?